GEO-IASS/tensor-contrasts/README.md

 # tensor-contrasts
-MATLAB implementation of the tensor contrasts from "Local white matter geometry from diffusion tensor gradients."
+This is a MATLAB implementation of the tensor contrasts from "Local white matter geometry from diffusion tensor gradients." by Savadjiev et al.